GeekVisit/uproot/README.md

 Many network administrators often have long lists of DHCP reservations specified in their router.
 Those who do a lot of home automation, for example may have many devices for which IPs have been statically assigned, making upgrading to a different type of router painful.
 Many times the IP reservations along with the associated Mac Addresses need to be manually re-entered into the new router's software.
 As long as the router formats are supported, Uproot allows one to export the list of DHCP Reservations from one router, and  easily convert the list to a format of another supported type.
 In addition to straight import, Uproot can merge and validate the static leases from both the old and the new router, eliminating duplicates.

-## Current router/firewall software supported
+## Current router/firewall/dns software supported

 * DD-WRT
 * Mikrotik RouterOS
 * OPNSense
 * OpenWrt
 * pfSense
+* piHole

 Also supports the following file formats: